 The “Key Playerson” Article

-A satirical profile that fooled quite a few people, this piece written for VAN Magazine takes aim at all the classical music tropes in the book.
+A satirical profile that fooled quite a few people, this piece written for VAN Magazine takes aim at all the classical music tropes in the book and was VAN’s top-read article of 2021.

 Read here